 How to apply for an early release of superannuation due to coronavirus?

-If your application is successful, the ATO will issue a determination evidencing your eligibility.
+If your application is successful, the ATO will issue a determination evidencing your eligibility which will be sent to your myGov inbox.
 Importantly you must not access your superannuation before the ATO confirms your eligibility and approves your application.

 Are there any adverse consequences if I choose to withdraw this payment?